samarth-shinde/tiny-nn-from-scratch/README.md

-# Simple Neural Network from Scratch 🧠⚙️
+# Simple Tiny Neural Network from Scratch 🧠⚙️

 A basic neural network built using pure NumPy to understand how feedforward, backpropagation, and gradient descent work under the hood.
 No libraries like TensorFlow or PyTorch — just math and code.